Table of Contents

 Macaroni Tool

-The macaroni tool, as its call indicates, has an extended, bent blade that is right for carving complex paperwork and long, flowing lines.
+The macaroni tool, as its name indicates, has an extended, bent blade that is right for carving complex paperwork and long, flowing lines.

 Fishtail Gouge